 Absolutely.
 Purple likes to steer combo sleepers towards the 3.0 model since it’s somewhat in between the Purple.2 (most ideal for back and stomach sleepers) and Purple.4 (most ideal for side sleepers), but in all honesty, all Purple models will be just fine for combination sleepers.

-Again, all three New Purple models find a nice balance between support and comfort thanks to the layer of coils and top layer of polymer.
+Again, all three coil Purple models find a nice balance between support and comfort thanks to the layer of coils and top layer of polymer.
 We even included Purple on our list of the Best Mattresses For Combo Sleepers.

 Yes, the Purple.4 is able to properly support heavier sleepers as well.
 We almost always steer big folks towards hybrid or innerspring beds that contain coils, and the Purple.4 obviously meets that criteria.